-Blown Glass Vessel ‘Porifera II’ by Roberta Mason
+Blown Glass Vessel ‘Porifera IX’ by Roberta Mason

-Porifera have inspired the sensual and organic shape of this blown glass vessel.
-These are weirdly beautiful animals that form an essential part of the marine ecosystem.
+Phylum Porifera have inspired the sensual and organic shape of this blown glass vessel.
+These are strange and beautiful animals that form an essential part of the marine ecosystem.

 The graceful shape of Roberta’s blown glass vessel pays homage to these wonderful creatures, which play a vital role in sustaining reef ecosystems.
 Let’s celebrate them!!